Glossary

 Each input token is represented by the sum of three embeddings:

-1. Token Embeddings: Representations of individual tokens (words or subwords).
+- Token Embeddings: Individual tokens (words or subwords).

-2. Segment Embeddings: Indicate whether a token belongs to sentence A or sentence B, which is useful in tasks involving sentence pairs.
+- Segment Embeddings: Indicate if a token belongs to sentence A or B.

-3. Position Embeddings: Provide positional information about each token in the sequence.
+- Position Embeddings: Provide positional information for each token.

-These embeddings help BERT understand the structure and semantics of the input text.
+These help BERT understand both structure and semantics.

 Self-Attention Mechanism

-For example, in the sentence “The bank raised its interest rates,” self-attention helps BERT associate “bank” with “interest rates,” understanding that “bank” in this context refers to a financial institution.
+For example, in “The bank raised its interest rates,” self-attention helps BERT link “bank” to “interest rates,” understanding “bank” as a financial institution.

 Bidirectional Training

 BERT’s bidirectional training enables it to capture context from both directions.
-This contrasts with unidirectional models that can only leverage context from past or future tokens.
-Bidirectionality is achieved through two training objectives:
+This is achieved through two training objectives:

-1. Masked Language Modeling (MLM): Randomly masks a percentage of input tokens and trains the model to predict the masked words based on the context provided by the unmasked tokens.
+- Masked Language Modeling (MLM): Randomly masks input tokens and trains BERT to predict them based on context.

-2. Next Sentence Prediction (NSP): Trains the model to predict whether a given sentence B follows sentence A in the original text, helping BERT understand relationships between sentences.
+- Next Sentence Prediction (NSP): Trains BERT to predict if sentence B follows sentence A, helping it understand sentence relationships.

 How BERT Works